isunp/terraform-aws-template/README.md

 6. If the apply is successful, post the apply output to the GitHub PR.
 7. If the apply fails, post the apply output to the GitHub PR.

-This workflow incorporates Terraform, Checkov, tfsec, and Infracost to validate, scan, and estimate the cost of infrastructure changes before being merged.
+This workflow incorporates Terraform, Checkov, trivy, and Infracost to validate, scan, and estimate the cost of infrastructure changes before being merged.